 Let’s dig deeper into the categories.

 There are 45 of them and there are items under each.
-If you have read the example above about how Alibaba registered its trademark in hundreds of fields, you would probably agree it’s usually not as simple as a 270 RMB business.
+If you have read the example above about how Alibaba registered its trademark in hundreds of fields, you would probably agree it’s usually not simple.

 When Tencent, a social-media and gaming titan, registered its ubiquitous service, WeChat, the Chinese counterpart of Facebook, one would think it also included its Chinese name “微信“.